runtimeverification/k/pending-documentation.md

 rule foo(_) => 1 [owise]
 ```

-Here `foo(0)` is defined explicitly as 0.
-Any other integer yields the integer
+Here `foo(0)` is defined explicitly as `0`.
+Any other integer yields the
-1. In particular, the second rule above will only be tried after the first
+integer `1`.
+In particular, the second rule above will only be tried after the
-rule has been shown not to apply.
+first rule has been shown not to apply.

 This is because the first rule has a lower number assigned for its priority
 than the second rule.
 In practice, each rule in your semantics is implicitly
 or explicitly assigned a numerical priority.
-Counterintuitively, numbers which
-are lower correspond to **higher** priority, i.e., they will be tried first.
+Rules are tried in increasing
+order of priority, starting at zero and trying each increasing numerical value
+successively.

 You can specify the priority of a rule with the `priority` attribute.
 For
 example, I could equivalently write the second rule above as: